gluonhq/gluonfx-gradle-plugin/README.md

     ./gradlew clean build
     ./gradlew run

-Once the project is ready, the plugin has these three main tasks:
+Once the project is ready, the plugin has these main tasks:

 #### `nativeCompile`